kid2407/BannerMod/README.md

 You can choose the language the mod runs in by setting the appropiate language in bannermod.cfg.
 Currently, the following languages are supported:
 * English (en_us)
 * German (de_de)
+* Spanish (es_es)

-If you want to add support for another language, take a look at TranslationHelper#init() to see how translations are added and create a pull request.
+If you want to add support for another language, take a look at `TranslationHelper#init()` to see how translations are added and create a pull request.

 ### Permission